hayohtee/Login-Form/README.md

 5. Display a welcome message with the username if successful and hide the form.
 6. Display an error message if not successful and redirect the user back to the form.

+## My Approach
+Use startActivityForResult to carry out the validation in another Activity and then return the result.